-- An appropriate segregation of duties exists; - Personnel are not assigned conflicting responsibilities; - Areas of potential conflict of interest are identified, minimized and subject to thorough independent scrutiny
+- An appropriate segregation of duties exists; - Personnel are not assigned conflicting responsibilities; - Areas of potential conflict of interest are identified, minimized and subject to thorough independent scrutiny - Formal well-documented escalation procedures exist and have been implemented throughout the company.

 4.1.1.
-Risk Management Strategies and process
+Risk Management Strategies and Process

-The Risk Management Framework which SEDCO Capital (SC) relies on is a well-proven methodology wherein all activities giving rise to risk are identified, measured, managed and monitored.
+The Risk Management Framework which SC relies on is a well-proven methodology wherein all activities giving rise to risk are identified, measured, managed and monitored.
 Thus, risk management may be viewed as a "lifecycle" that includes the following four cycles: